sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 Now you should not have any error.

 > Note: our module provider is ComputeCanada, which has a lot of [available software](https://docs.alliancecan.ca/wiki/Available_software).
-To avoid storing all these on our cluster, each time a new module is loaded, it is fetched first on the compute canada servers, so sometimes it can take a bit of time to load a module for the first time.
+To avoid storing all these on our cluster, each time a new module is loaded, it is fetched first on the Compute Canada servers, so sometimes it can take a bit of time to load a module for the first time.